 For those of you that are more attracted to warmer environments, the bar at Snettisham Rose and Crown is an attractive option well worth consideration.
 This 14th century coaching inn has provided respite to weary travellers for nearly 700 years and in 2015 it was recognised as the UK Pub of the Year.
 Fantastic for families, couples and dog walkers, you can equally enjoy a fancy three course meal as you can a pint of Woodfordes in the enclosed garden while the children play in the pirate ship play area.

 Just up the road from the Rose and Crown, standing proudly over the village, you can see the 175 ft. spire of St Mary’s church.
 The building has had to withstand many threats, ranging from the Black death to World War One zeppelins.
 Today it stands as a monument to a prosperous past that the village once enjoyed through trade and through the quarrying of Carrstone.
 Walking around the villages of this area you soon see evidence of this locally sourced, red sandstone, with much of the Victorian town of Hunstanton being built from this.
-A meandering walk through the rock pools of Old Hunstanton beach bring you past the often photographed where you can see Carrstone in its natural form.
+A meandering walk through the rock pools of Old Hunstanton beach brings you past the often photographed Red Cliffs where you can see Carrstone in its natural form.

 Famously, Snettisham has been the location of several nationally important archaeological discoveries.
 Over the last 70 years the field surrounding the village have yielded several iron age and Roman artefacts, some of which can now been seen in the Norwich Castle Museum and British Museum.
 Of particular note were the discoveries of the ‘Snettisham Hoard’ in 1950, and the ‘Jeweller’s Hoard’ in 1985.